Table of Contents

 - Take toilet breaks.

 So regularly, ask yourself the 4 questions.
 Are you hungry?
 Are you thirsty?
 And, are you tired?
-Do you need to go to the bathroom?
+Do you need to go to the toilet?
 However busy your holidays are, take stock of these basic sensations and address them for yourself.
 More importantly, address them for your family too!
 These four questions will go a long way to help alleviate holiday stress.
 Better yet, plan a day ahead so they are managed proactively.

 Hungry?
 Pack snacks.
 Make it a habit to carry a healthy snack like an apple with a piece of cheese or nut butter for you and your children.
 With all the extra food around the holidays, regular mealtimes can falter.
 Candy and treats aren’t good at keeping bellies full.

 Thirsty?
 Bring along a bottle of water wherever you go for each member of the family.

 Tired?
 Bedtime routines and the holidays seem incongruous.
 For young children, even simple things like putting pajamas on before the drive home can help.
 Building in rest breaks and quiet time for everyone before and after significant activities and events is helpful.

-Finally, go to the bathroom on a regular basis.
+Finally, go to the toilet on a regular basis.
 Make it part of your leaving the house routine for some party, event, or gathering routine.
-Ignoring the cues from your body about going to the bathroom, as well as your level of tiredness, hunger or thirst is not healthy.
+Ignoring the cues from your body about going to the toilet, as well as your level of tiredness, hunger or thirst is not healthy.
 Ultimately, this will contribute to your sensory overload and add to holiday stress.